greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 **Important:** If a segment instance hostname is bound to a different IP address at runtime, you must run `gpstop -U` to re-load the `gp_interconnect_proxy_addresses` value.

 You must specify the value as a single-quoted string.
 This `gpconfig` command sets the value for `gp_interconnect_proxy_addresses` as a single-quoted string.
-The Greenplum system consists of a master and a single segment instance.
+The Greenplum system consists of a coordinator and a single segment instance.

 ```
 gpconfig --skipvalidation -c gp_interconnect_proxy_addresses -v "'1:-1:192.168.180.50:35432,2:0:192.168.180.54:35000'"